noitom-robotics/hiphi2smplx/README.md

 ![HiPHI BVH skeleton, SMPL-X body mesh, and UMR-retargeted G1 robot](assets/hiphi_smplx_umr_g1.png)

 `hiphi2smplx` converts [HiPHI](https://noitom-robotics.github.io/hiphi/)
 actor BVH motion into SMPL-X body parameters.
-The resulting SMPL-X motion can be used in downstream tasks such as [UMR](https://github.com/hanyang9/UMR)-based humanoid retargeting.
+The converted SMPL-X motion can be used in downstream tasks such as [UMR](https://github.com/hanyang9/UMR)-based humanoid retargeting.
+`hiphi2smplx` is the official tool used in [HiPHI](https://noitom-robotics.github.io/hiphi/) and [UMR](https://github.com/hanyang9/UMR).

-The current release supports the fixed HiPHI BVH skeleton and the 22 SMPL-X body joints.
+The current release supports the conversion between the HiPHI BVH skeleton and the 22 SMPL-X body joints.
 Face, eye, and finger poses are not fitted.
 The codebase is designed to remain extensible: support for a new BVH skeleton is added as a separate named semantic map instead of broadening the HiPHI mapping with joint aliases.